JtamayoGH/PHYS230_continuumcoarsening_PNJT/README.md

 A brief description of key functions is below.

-### get_initial_configuration(N, lb, ub)
-This function generates a domain that has N-by-N grid points.
-These grid points are points where the velocity and composition of the binary liquid is updated over time.
-LowBD and upperBD specify the initial composition of the domain following a uniform distribution with the range [lowBD, upperBD], i.e., setting upperBD to be 1.0 will set up the domain to initially have a larger clockwise rotating composition.
 ### forward_solver_full(a, b, num_steps, N, lb, ub, interval)
 This is the main function that runs all the necessary subfunctions (get_initial_configuration, velocity, etc.) to update the velocity and composition fields with the following inputs:
 *	N – Divides the domain into a N-by-N grid where each grid point is a location where the velocity and composition fields are updated